 Why This Recipe Works

-I wanted to create an easy recipe that is healthier than most pumpkin breads.
+My aim was to create an easy recipe that is healthier than most pumpkin breads.
 It’s vegan, super easy to make, insanely moist, and low in sugar.

 Thanks to the combination of all-purpose flour, coconut flour, and pumpkin flour the bread is super moist.
+It’s sweetened with brown sugar, which goes perfectly with the pumpkin spices and cinnamon.

 Dried cranberries add even more sweetness and they are the perfect addition to the pumpkin flavor.
 Chopped walnuts and pumpkin seeds add some nice crunch.

-- Flour – I used all-purpose flour
+- Flour – I used all-purpose flour.
+Use whole wheat flour for a healthier version.

-- Cranberries – use dried cranberries, not fresh
+- Cranberries – use dried cranberries, not fresh.

-- Pumpkin Puree – either canned or homemade
+- Pumpkin Puree – either canned or homemade.

 How To Make This Recipe